Menu

 Outing Host - Wytold Lebing

-This 90 acre lake is managed as a quality fishing water where fish in excess of 16 inches can be regularly caught.
+This 90-acre lake is managed as a quality fishing water where fish over 16 inches can be regularly caught.
 The lake at its deepest is less than 20 feet.
-Fishing is best in the spring and the fall as warmer water temperatures and reduced water clarity in the summer can limit catch rates.
-Two pole fishing is allowed.
+Fishing is best in the spring and the fall, as warmer water temperatures and reduced water clarity in the summer can limit catch rates.
+Two-pole fishing is allowed.
 Chironomid, leeches, and wooly bugger patterns are very successful.
-A bloodworm pattern is often effective February into April.
-Introduced warm water species (i.e. Largemouth Bass, Yellow Perch and Brown Bullhead) are also present in the lake.
+A bloodworm pattern is often effective from February into April.
+Introduced warm-water species (i.e., Largemouth Bass, Yellow Perch, and Brown Bullhead) are also present in the lake.

 Driving Instructions, From Mukilteo: